szczyglis-dev/py-gpt/docs/source/configuration.rst

 Images and video
 ~~~~~~~~~~~~~~~~

+Generation parameters that are changed frequently are configured directly in the generation toolbox.
+Image size is selected there from values available for the current image model.
+Video resolution, aspect ratio and duration are also configured in the toolbox.
+These controls write directly to the runtime configuration used by the generation providers and are therefore not duplicated in Settings.

 Image
 ^^^^^

-* ``Image size``: Selects the requested output dimensions/aspect preset sent to the image-generation provider.
-Only values supported by the currently selected image model are effective.

-* ``Image quality``: Selects the quality tier/quality hint sent with image-generation requests.
+* ``Image quality``: Selects the quality tier/quality hint sent with OpenAI image-generation requests.
 Supported values and their effect on latency or cost depend on the selected image model.

 * ``Prompt generation model``: Selects the text model used to expand/refine the user's image prompt before the final request is sent to the image generator.
 It does not choose the image-generation model itself.
 Default: ``gpt-4o``.

 Video
 ^^^^^

-* ``Aspect ratio``: Sets the requested width-to-height ratio for generated video frames, such as ``16:9``, ``9:16`` or ``1:1``.
-Unsupported ratios may be rejected or ignored by the selected video model.

-* ``Video duration``: Requests the target clip length, in seconds, from the selected video model.
-Provider/model limits determine which durations are accepted.

-* ``FPS``: Requests the output frame rate for generated videos.
-Providers may restrict the accepted values or ignore/normalize the request when a model uses a fixed frame rate.

 * ``Seed``: Sends an optional random seed to video models that support deterministic seeding.
+Currently this is used by the Google/Veo provider.
 Reusing the same seed can make generations more repeatable; leave it empty to let the provider choose randomness.

-* ``Generate audio``: Requests an audio track together with the generated video when the selected provider/model supports native audio generation.
-Models without this capability ignore or reject the option.
-Default: False.

-* ``Video resolution``: Selects the requested output resolution, such as ``720p`` or ``1080p``.
-The actual accepted resolutions and possible cost/latency differences depend on the video model.

 * ``Prompt enhancement model``: Selects the text model used to expand/refine a user prompt before it is sent to the video generator.
 It does not select the video-generation model itself.
 Default: ``gemini-2.5-flash``.